 - Ask Me Anything: 20 min

-Below is a more detailed view of how we structure our monthly 130-person all-hands at Slido.
+Below is a more detailed view of how we structure our monthly 140-person all-hands at Slido.

 We start by welcoming everyone in the room, especially the people online.
 We live stream both the audience sitting in the HQ and the presenters on stage so our remote colleagues feel more connected to what’s happening onsite.

-After we set the atmosphere in the room, our CEO Peter takes the stage to give us updates on our business goals.
-He reviews the last month’s numbers and if any of the areas has scored lower/higher than expected, he comments on the circumstances that might have caused it.
+After we set the atmosphere in the room, our CEO Peter takes the stage to give us updates on our business priorities.
+He walks us through the last month’s numbers and comments on how we are progressing towards our goals.

 Then he asks the department leads to present their updates and highlights.